sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 Have you ever decided to nuke your penetration testing machine because it got too polluted?
 Maybe you needed multiple configurations for different clients or use cases (such as web app hacking, hardware hacking) that needed specialized tools?
 Or maybe you're the type of person who needs to quickly initialize a small test network that has a few clients, such as spinning up an instance of [a small Caldera network](https://github.com/mitre/caldera)?
 If any of these situations sound familiar, it might be time to migrate your workflow over to include [Vagrant](https://www.vagrantup.com/)!

+As you go throughout this meager tutorial, keep in mind that I'm self-taught - I'm by no means a DevOps expert nor do I know everything there is to know about Vagrant.
+I'm just a huge nerd that enjoys the Hashicorp ecosystem for automation!

 ## >>WHAT IS VAGRANT?

 Vagrant is a piece of free-and-open-source software (FOSS) that I've been using for around 1.5 years now - and it's absolutely changed how I do things both at work and at home.
 I'll let Hashicorp explain it themselves: